Take me out to the ballgame

 • 2022 — A heavenly day at the ballpark

-ARLINGTON, Texas — In my family, major milestones include births, weddings, baptisms — and one’s first time to attend a Texas Rangers game.
+ARLINGTON, Texas — In my family, births, weddings and baptisms count as major milestones.
+So does one’s first time to attend a Texas Rangers game.

 I’ve followed Rangers baseball — through pulse-pounding wins and heart-wrenching losses — for 40 years.